Abkhazia–Transnistria relations

 On 7 March 2008, Bagapsh formally issued a decree on the establishment of Abkhazia's Official Representative in Transnistria, and on 18 July 2008, the Representative Office was opened in Tiraspol.

 On 6 March 2014, former Foreign Minister of Abkhazia Vyacheslav Chirikba held a telephone conference with Foreign Minister Foreign Affairs of Transnistria Igor Schornikov to discuss the situation in the region in light of the events in Ukraine.

 In 2015, there were several occasions to strengthening of Abkhazia and Transnistria relationship.
 On 4 February 2015, a working meeting of President of Abkhazia Raul Khajimba with Plenipotentiary Representative of Abkhazia in Transnistria Alexander Vataman.
 This meeting discussed preparation activities and Action Plan 2015 of Representative Abkhazia in Transnistria.

 From 30 April–5 May 2015, Abkhazia artists such as Dzhansuh Gumagua, Timur Taniya, Kerry Adzhba took part on National Culture Event of Transnistria in Tiraspol.

 On 1–4 September 2015, an Abkhazian delegation paid a visit to attend the 25th anniversary of Independence Day of Transnistria.
 Delegation headed by President Raul Khajimba.
 Vitaly Gabniya also speech on Independence Day of Transnistria on 1 September 2015.
 On next day, Raul Khajimba arrived to Transnistria and awarded by Foreign Minister of Transnistria, Igor Schornikov an Order of I Merit of the Priednistrovian Moldovan Republic.
 Several agenda held are meeting cooperation of Abkhazian State University and State University of Transnistria.
 Delegation also visiting two enterprises in Tiraspol, museum Benderskaya Tragediya, and two others meeting with N. Kushnir and Head Military Contingent and Consul of Russian Federation to Abkhazia, Colonel Valery Blizhenskiy in Representative Office of Abkhazia in Tiraspol.

 Delegation from Transnistria paid a visit to Abkhazia in 24–25 October 2016.
 The main agenda is signing agreement of mutual visa free visit of citizens of the Abkhazia with Transnistria and agreement on mutual recognition and equivalence of documents on level of education and qualification.
-Daur Kove honored Vitaliy Ignatiev, Foreign Affairs Minister of Transnistria was awarded the Medal of the Foreign Minister of Abkhazia "for merit".
+Daur Kove honored Vitaly Ignatiev, Foreign Affairs Minister of Transnistria was awarded the Medal of the Foreign Minister of Abkhazia "for merit".